 required

-Beng Mealea is located 68 km east of Siem Reap, on the road to Koh Ker.
-National Road 6 followed by a turn onto Route 66 offers a journey of about 1 hour 15 minutes to 1 hour 30 minutes by van or car.
-The tuk-tuk is possible but uncomfortable over this distance (about 2 hours).
+Beng Mealea is 68 km east of Siem Reap, on the road to Koh Ker.
+National Road 6 followed by a turn onto Route 66 offers a journey of about 1h15-1h30 by van or car.
+The tuk-tuk is possible but uncomfortable over this distance (approximately 2 hours).

-The most convenient option is to book an organized tour from Siem Reap that combines Beng Mealea with other remote sites — often Koh Ker on the same day.
-These excursions include air-conditioned van transport, a guide, and sometimes lunch.
+The most practical option is to book a guided tour from Siem Reap that combines Beng Mealea with other remote sites — often Koh Ker on the same day.
+These excursions include transportation in an air-conditioned van, a guide, and sometimes lunch.

 Guided day trips combining Beng Mealea and Koh Ker, air-conditioned van and English-speaking guide.
 From about 40 USD per person.